Polkalots/100DaysOfPython/README.md

 #### PHASE 1 — FOUNDATIONS WITH PURPOSE (Days 1–20)

-Basic Python tasks, but with realistic security context.

 Write a script that reads a text file and prints the number of lines.

 Count how many times each word appears in a file (simple frequency counter).